Azure/azure-rest-api-specs/specification/cognitiveservices/data-plane/TextAnalytics/readme.md

-# Cognitive Services Text Analytics SDK
+# Cognitive Services Language SDK

 > see https://aka.ms/autorest

-Configuration for generating Text Analytics SDK.
+Configuration for generating Language SDK.

 The current release is `release_2_0`.